TajaKuzman/Parlamint-translation/README.md

 Some remarks:
 - Stanza does not output "SpaceAfter" information, I added it manually based on the start_char and end_char information

-## Test on 1000 files

-I tested the `pipeline.sh` on 1000 files from the Czech corpus.
-I processed the entire corpus on 1 GPU to see how much time it would take.

-The results are in [`logs/test-on-1000-files.md`](https://github.com/TajaKuzman/Parlamint-translation/blob/master/logs/test-on-1000-files.md)

-Statistics:
-- 1000 files
-- 3.7M words
-- 251.000 sentences
-- in 11.000 sentences (5%) proper nouns were corrected

-Time:
-- translation took 334 minutes --> for 1M words: 90 minutes
-- tokenization took 16 minutes --> for 1M words: 4 minutes
-- alignment took 2 minutes
-- creation of English conllu (linguistic processing of the translation) took

 ## Next steps
 - metadata translation: **we want to translate all the text contents of non-s elements**, but in a lexicon-based approach, so extracting all "Ploskanje" etc., deduplicating, translating, and **returning as a tab-separated dataset - what should the dataset include - source, translation, maybe also tag name, anything else?**, to be applied in the translated resource by Tomaž and Matyaš.

 ## Sample analysis